ximfect/ximfect/README.md

 You can see a list of all actions by running `ximfect help` or just `ximfect` by itself.

-Dragging & dropping a `.zip` file on the ximfect executable will unpack & install the effect(s) from the file.
+Dragging & dropping a `.xfp` file on the ximfect executable will unpack & install the effect(s) from the file.

 # Docs
 Documentation is available [here](https://ximfect.github.io).

 # How to install

-1. Go to the [Releases](https://github.com/QeaML/ximfect/releases) page.
+1. Go to the [Releases](https://github.com/ximfect/ximfect/releases) page.
 2. Find the release you wish to install.
 3. Download the executable for your OS+architecture combo.
 4. Move your executable to a favorable location.
 (Windows: `C:\ximfect`, Linux: `/usr/bin`)